Senegal police fire tear gas to break up vote delay protest | Politics

 "The only thing we want is a fair election."
 He said he was worried Sall would cling on to power indefinitely.
 The African Union on Monday joined a chorus of calls from regional bodies and Western governments for a new election date to be set as soon as possible.

-'INSTITUTIONAL COUP' Sall said he delayed the election due to a dispute over the candidate list and alleged corruption within the constitutional body that handled the list.
+'INSTITUTIONAL COUP' Sall, who is not standing in the vote and has reached the constitutional limit of two terms in power, said he delayed the election due to a dispute over the candidate list and alleged corruption within the constitutional body that handled the list.

 Some presidential contenders said they would push ahead with campaigns meant to kick off over the weekend.
 Two - ex-Dakar mayor Khalifa Sall and another opposition politician, Aly Ngouille - vowed to challenge the postponement in court.
 At least two candidates were detained when police in riot gear broke up protests in the capital Dakar on Sunday, firing tear gas and rounding up participants.
 Another presidential contender was injured and taken to hospital, his team said.